 - Learn how to recognize and respond to warning signs that you need to slow down and understand each other better

 There are a LOT of misconceptions out there about what destroys a marriage, and about what makes them work.
 For example, many people think that affairs almost always destroy a marriage.
 In fact, the vast majority of marriages are able to survive betrayals like this if the core issue is addressed in therapy.
-On the other hand, people tend to think that effective marriages are able to solve most of their problems.
+On the other hand, people mistakenly tend to think that effective marriages are able to solve most of their problems.
 Dr. Gottman himself was surprised to find that in happy relationships, the reality is that 69% of conflict is managed, not solved!
-This gives most folks a great deal of relief as it means that conflict is just fine so long as there is a way to manage it that leads to discussion and compromise vs gridlock.
+This gives most folks a great deal of relief as it means that conflict is just fine so long as there is discussion and compromise vs gridlock.

 Nine practices that lead to healthy relationships (Elements of the Sound Relationship House):